mlswg/mls-protocol/draft-ietf-mls-protocol.md

 as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

 Each new credential that has not already been validated by the application MUST be validated against the Authentication Service.
+Applications SHOULD require that a client present the same set of identifiers throughout its presence in the group, even if its Credential is changed in a Commit or Update.

 ### Uniquely Identifying Clients